1 of 4

 Should my cat or dog sleep with me?

 There’s no question that us Brits are a nation of animal lovers.
 But where do we draw the line when it comes to bedtime – should we let our pets sleep with us, or should we set certain boundaries when it comes to sleeping?
 The answer is very divided: in fact, in 2021, a National Dog Survey was completed by over 231,000 UK dog owners, and it was found that just under half of respondents were found to share a bed with their dogs.
 Whether you’re about to get a pet and are considering your options, or perhaps you already have a pet and are thinking about letting them sleep in your bed with you, read on for the lowdown on what you should take into consideration when asking yourself if you want to share your sleep space with your furry best friend.
+Whether or not to let your pet sleep in your bed is ultimately a personal choice that depends on your individual preferences and circumstances.
+Here are some factors to consider:

 1. Personal preferences: